Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method: Discussion and conclusion

 The $K$-ratio criterion provided a simple, task-specific method to tune thresholds without explicit modelling of the underlying velocity distributions.
 By minimizing the discrepancy between empirical and independent transition probabilities, it favored segmentation in which fixations and saccades formed temporally coherent states.
 This approach is complementary to more elaborate state-space models, such as hidden Markov models, which require stronger assumptions about observation statistics \cite{10.1145/355017.355028}.
-Here, the $K$-ratio produced consistent thresholds across tasks and offered a transparent way to adapt classical I-VT, I-AVT, and I-DT schemes to raw eye-tracking data.
+Here, the $K$-ratio produced consistent participant-specific thresholds and offered a transparent way to adapt classical I-VT, I-AVT, and I-DT schemes to raw eye-tracking data.
+The analysis of individual differences supports the adaptive interpretation of the method: the $K$-ratio minimum is stable enough to estimate at the participant level, yet variable enough across participants that individualized threshold selection is justified.
+Notably, the repeatability of the minimum $K$-ratio itself was consistently higher than the repeatability of the threshold location.
+This indicates that the optimization criterion is robust even when the exact threshold achieving the minimum shifts somewhat across trials.